waldronmatt/musicWebTemplate/README.md

 # Music Website Template

 Free website template built for musicians / artists wishing to promote their music and connect to their audience.
-Includes a mailing list form, local music player, YouTube video player, and a picture modal.
+Website features a homepage hero image, mailing list form, local music player, album hero image, YouTube video player, and a responsive picture modal.

 To view a live demo of this website, go to: http://waldronmatthew.com/websites/music/index.html